 Rustic cabinets are aesthetically dramatic with an appeal of antiquity.
 The combination of light and dark colors swirling in one panel gives the cabinet a bold vibe.
 And the colors can vary from creamy-white to midnight black in wavy and irregular patterns.

-The rustic appearance of these glazed cabinets are improved by random knots, wormholes, burls, and mineral streaks.
+The rustic appearance of this glazed cabinetry is improved by random knots, wormholes, burls, and mineral streaks.
 Check our gallery featuring rustic kitchen cabinets here.

 Knotty Hickory